everydaycookingtips.com

 Chicken Parmesan

-A classic Italian-American dish featuring crispy breaded chicken cutlets topped with marinara sauce and melted cheese.
+A classic Italian-American dish featuring breaded chicken breasts baked with marinara sauce and melted mozzarella and Parmesan cheese.

 Prep : 10 Total : 25 minutes